ArtS/arts.github.com/_posts/2016-02-13-how-to-get-organic-search-traffic-back-after-broken-jekyll-3-upgrade.md

 traffic directed to your site by Google).
 Quick look at [Google Search Console (aka Google Webmaster tools)][2] reveals no particularly important messages or warnings.

 __Has this happened to your site?
-How can you get traffic and visitors back?
+How can you get the traffic and visitors back?
 Read on to find out.__

 ## What did just happen?